-Applewood Books Applewood publishes books about cooking, parenting, how-to, nature, travel, sports, and entertainment.
-Among their titles are such classics as the original Hardy Boys and Nancy Drew Mystery Stories, Rudolph the Red-Nosed Reindeer, and The Adventures of Superman.
+Applewood Books publishes books about cooking, parenting, how-to, nature, travel, sports, and entertainment.
+Among its titles are such classics as the original Hardy Boys and Nancy Drew Mystery Stories, Rudolph the Red-Nosed Reindeer, and The Adventures of Superman.

-Consortium Book Sales & Distribution Links to over 50 small presses distributed by Consortium.
+Consortium Book Sales & Distribution links to more than 90 small presses distributed by Consortium.

 Curbstone / Northwestern University Press Curbstone was a non-profit publishing house dedicated to literature that reflects a commitment to social change, with an emphasis on writing from Latin America and Latino communities in the United States.
 Curbstone presents writers who give voice to the unheard in language that goes beyond denunciation to celebrate, honor and teach.
 It was acquired by Northwestern University Press in 2009, and Curbstone's catalog is available through them.

-FootHills Publishing was formed in 1986 and produces hand-stitched chapbooks of the highest quality including titles by BOA Editor/Marketing Director Peter Conners.
+FootHills Publishing was formed in 1986 and produces hand-stitched chapbooks of the highest quality.

 Graywolf Press is a non-profit, literary publisher located in St. Paul, Minnesota.
 We specialize in poetry, fiction, and cultural criticism.
 To check out some "Books to Sink Your Teeth Into," visit the Graywolf web site.